phmullins/alfred-workflows/net.pmullins.purge.alfred/readme.md

 ## Basic Usage

-Launch Alfred and type in `purge' followed by Enter.
+Launch Alfred and type in `purge` followed by Enter.

 ## Author
 Created by [Patrick H. Mullins](http://www.pmullins.net/about).
 You can find me on  [Twitter](https://twitter.com/phmullins) and on [Telegram](https://telegram.org/) as @pmullins.